rabbitmq/rabbitmq-website/docs/configure.md

  * One setting uses one line
  * Lines are structured `Key = Value`
  * Any line starting with a `#` character is a comment
+ * Values that contain the `#` character, such as generated strings, generated passwords, encrypted values, and so on, can be escaped with single quotes like so: `'efd3!53a9@92#a08_d_6d'`

 A minimalistic example configuration file follows: